riga/law/examples/loremipsum/README.md

 # Example: Character frequencies in the Loremipsum

-This example demonstrates how to create a simple law task tree
+This example demonstrates how to create and run a simple law task tree.

 The actual payload of the tasks is rather trivial.
 Six different versions of the [lorem ipsum](https://www.lipsum.com) dummy text are fetched from a website.
 Per version, the character frequencies are measured, and merged and visualized in the end.